circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ## Configuring Deployment

 After you have a signed app you are on the homeward stretch.
 Distributing the app is easy.
-One popular way to distribute your app is using `shenzhen`.
-Shenzhen supports many distribution services, including:

 * [iTunes Connect](https://itunesconnect.apple.com/)
 * [HockeyApp](http://hockeyapp.net/)
 * [Beta by Crashlytics](http://try.crashlytics.com/beta/)
 * [TestFairy](https://testfairy.com/)

+Then you should set up environment variables for your service of choice:

 ### Hockey App